awesomephant/blog/posts/everything-i-know-about-slippy-maps.md

 ### Outline roads

-It's a good idea to outline (or less ambiguously, _case_) roads and other linear features to separate them from the background and correctly display intersections, bridge crossings and tunnels.
+It's a good idea to outline (or less ambiguously, _case_) roads and other linear features to separate them from the background and correctly distinguish intersections, bridge crossings and tunnels.

-To do this, you duplicate the layer, give it a contrasting `paint` colour, slightly increase its `line-width` and sort it below the original layer.
+The only way to achieve this in Maplibre-GL is to duplicate the layer, give it a contrasting `paint` colour, slightly increase its `line-width` and sort it below the original layer.

 This method produces characteristic visual artifacts when continuous line features are are made up of individual segments on different layers, like a surface road leading to a bridge:

-You can avoid this by setting `line-cap: round` on the main layer and `line-cap: butt` on the case.
+You do this by grouping roads into tunnels, surface streets and bridges, each subdivided by your chosen roadway hierarchy.
+Within each group, you sort all case layers to the bottom and regular layers to the top.
+Finally, you set `line-cap: round` on the roads and `line-cap: butt` on the cases.

+{% include "fig.liquid", src: "/assets/maplibre-line-join-feature.svg", caption: "", alt: "", class: "medium" %}

 ### Use custom typefaces